 The responsible auto insurance company will be one of the following: (1) the injured victim’s own auto insurance company; (2) the insurer for the victim’s spouse or relative who lives with the victim; or (3) the auto insurance company assigned by the Michigan Assigned Claims Plan (when No-Fault coverage is not available through any other source).

-Filing this application – and filing it on time – after a pedestrian parking lot accident in Michigan is extremely important because the failure to do so will give the insurance company a legal basis to deny all No-Fault benefits that the injured vicitm would have otherwise been entitled to.
+Filing this application – and filing it on time – after a pedestrian parking lot accident in Michigan is extremely important because the failure to do so will give the insurance company a legal basis to deny all No-Fault benefits that the injured victim would have otherwise been entitled to.

 What is the average settlement for a pedestrian hit by a car in a parking lot accident in Michigan?